cincospenguinos/We-reGoingHomePrototype/README.md

 Prototype of a game Stefano and I are making.

+## Important Notes

+These are important notes about the project that **MUST NEVER BE DELETED:**

+* Puzzles always, **always** have a 4:3 aspect ratio.
+Going from puzzle to room must respect that
+* Rooms in `TopDownScene` must always have a single tile of padding on the left, one on the right, one on the bottom, and two on the top

+## TODO

+- [ ] Add laser path and include collision using `Phaser.GameObjects.Zone`
+- [ ] Add navigation from one room to another in TopDownScene
+- [ ] Go from TopDownScene to PuzzleScene
+- [ ] Add collision between wall layer and player
+- [ ] Add old puzzles back in again, and experiment with proper room size

 ## The Story

 This is a bit of a sci-fi game, with some sci-fi elements.
 That said, the sci-fi parts of the story are kept to a minimum for the most part.